 Along these lines some scientists (I cannot emphasize enough that most scientists have rejected this idea as ridiculous and with no scientific justification at all, and those who made this suggestion now seem very, very embarrassed by it) have suggested that all our organs could be the result of an attempt by one organism to invade, and another organism to envelop.
 Rather than one organism devouring the other from the inside, or the other organism digesting the invading organism, a parasitic relationship developed which over time resulted in a symbiotic relationship, the invading organism finding a nurturing environment within the other organism and the other benefiting from the additional resources provided by the invading organism.

 Having thus explained (mythologically of course) Eve, the next step would be the origin of Adam.
 In other words, how did male and female come to be?
 What is male and what is female?
 A puzzle even more intriguing than the creation (evolution) of man is the separation of humans and most plants and animals into male and female.
 How have what appear to be two completely opposite species been incorporated into one body?
-The mythological possibilities are overwhelming, but only one will be presented here --
+The mythological possibilities are overwhelming, but only one will be presented here -- my mythology of the consequences of evolution.

 Though complex, early life forms were relatively simple in relation to plants and animals today.
 For example, there is a primordial amoeba and there is what has remained a life form so primordial many question whether it is really a life form at all -- the virus.
 Viruses invade a cell (amoeba-like organism) and use that cell’s resources to replace its DNA with that of the virus many times over.
 When the cell’s resources are depleted, the now many viruses burst forth to seek new prey.
 The cell (an amoeba-like organism) gains sustenance by absorbing nutrients (including any nearby living organisms).
 Suppose it is unable to digest or eject some of these organisms, including a viral infection.
 Suppose further that the virus is unable to completely destroy all the DNA of the cell (amoeba-like organism) leaving only part of its DNA attached to the remnants of the cell’s DNA.
 Thus the virus is unable to reproduce itself, partly because it cannot escape and partly because it is no longer its original self.
 Neither is the cell its original self.